Last updated: June 2022

 We reserve the right (at our discretion) to modify, amend or replace this policy from time to time.
-A new version of this policy will be posted to our website from time to time.
+A new version of this policy will be posted to our website when this happens.

 Please note that we also have policies that specifically deal with the privacy of personal information we collect and hold in relation to specific services that we provide.
 For further information about these policies, please visit the website of the relevant specific service.

 Personal information may be collected from any individual with whom we may have contact.
-This includes women contacting us seeking a referral to a service provider, a service provider that has submitted information for inclusion in our database, job applicants, representatives from current and prospective suppliers and information sourced from our research activities.
+This includes women contacting us seeking a referral to a service provider, a service provider that has submitted information for inclusion in our database, job applicants, representatives from current and prospective suppliers, individuals purchasing training and information sourced from our research activities.

 For the purposes of this policy, ‘personal information’ is information or opinion that identifies an individual or which could reasonably identify an individual.
 It may include (but not necessarily be limited to) an individual’s name, contact details and records of the individual’s dealings with us or with our staff.